klange/bim/README.md

 ## Community

-If you're using Bim, want to contribute to development, or have ideas for new features, join us in `#bim` on Freenode.
+If you're using Bim, want to contribute to development, or have ideas for new features, join us in `#bim` on Libera.